-“Why do I miss him?” is something that I’ve continued to ask myself WAY after relationsh*ts have ended and breakups ensued.
-I’d even find myself wondering “why do I miss him (??!)” when I’d be on a date – sitting across from a totally nice guy in a beautiful restaurant; my mind thousands of miles away.
+“Why do I miss him?” is something that I’ve continued to ask myself WAY after relationships have ended and breakups ensued.
+I’d even find myself wondering “why do I miss him?!” when I’d be on a date – sitting across from a very nice guy in a beautiful restaurant.
+My mind was thousands of miles away.

 Even worse… I’d wonder “why do I miss him?” when I was IN A RELATIONSHIP with someone new.